-I started this project in 2010 after painting “Self Portrait as a Nun or Monk, circa 1250.“ I was thinking about what my life would have been like had I been born into a different era, especially one as far back as the middle ages.
-Becoming a nun or a monk was one option for those that did not want to get married or conform to the strict gender roles of their time.
-As a former Catholic, I knew that “homosexuals” were called to a lifetime of chastity or service to the church, but I supposed that queer people of the past must have found other ways to live, and I wanted to find out how they did it.
+I started this project in 2010 after making the painting Self Portrait as a Nun or Monk, circa 1250.
+I was thinking about what my life would have been like had I been born into a different century.
+Joining the church, becoming a nun or a monk, was one option for those who did not want to enter into a heterosexual marriage or conform to the strict gender roles of their time.
+As a former Catholic, I knew that “homosexuals” were called to a lifetime of chastity or service to the church, but I supposed that queer people of the past must have found other ways to live, and I wanted to find out how they did so.

 I include each person’s chosen name(s) and given name for historical accuracy and to aid in research purposes.
 To determine pronoun use, I refer to their gender presentation or chosen name at each point in their story.
-If it is uncertain, I use “she or he,” “him/her,” “they” or just their name.
+If it is uncertain, I use “she or he,” “him/her,” “they,” or just their name(s).

-Finally, I have chosen the term Butch because of its dual nature: it has been slung as an insult and used as a congratulatory recognition of strength.
-It has a history within the LGBTQI community and is familiar to the cisgender, heterosexual community.
-In addition to the traditional associations of being masculine in appearance or actions, I choose to use Butch Heroes to indicate people who were strong or brave in the way they lived their lives and challenged their societies strict gender roles.
+Finally, I have chosen the term “Butch” for my title because of its dual nature: it has been slung as an insult and used as a congratulatory recognition of strength.
+It has a history within the LGBTQIA community and is familiar to the cisgender, heterosexual community.
+In addition to the term’s traditional associations of being masculine in appearance or actions, I chose to use “Butch Heroes” to indicate people who were strong or brave in the way they lived their lives and challenged their societies’ strict gender roles.